SammanTasnim/local-server-jmeter-testing/README.md

 #### Usage
 To test the web application using JMeter, follow these steps:

--Open JMeter and load the project file.
+- Open JMeter and load the project file.
--Configure the test plan according to your requirements.
+- Configure the test plan according to your requirements.
--Run the test plan to simulate load on the web application.
+- Run the test plan to simulate load on the web application.